-None of the seats are overly near toilets and even row 23 at the front, closest to the galley is not overly busy.
-And, let’s face it, overall, seat selection on four hour daytime trans-Tasman crossings is not that important – particularly when excellent service is involved.
+None of the seats is overly near toilets and even row 23 at the front, closest to the galley is not overly busy.
+And, let’s face it, overall, seat selection on four-hour daytime trans-Tasman crossings is not that important – particularly when excellent service is involved.

 The overall quality of the inflight entertainment system is high.
 It is very touch-responsive.
 However, the number of recent release movies seemed limited.

 My daughter also noticed a gap in the children’s entertainment – at 4 years old, there were only 2 or 3 series of 30 that appealed.
 There was no Dora the Explorer, and very limited Australian and New Zealand sourced content.
 The catalogue mainly consisted of Pixar and animated movies.

 Noticeably, the old-school seat control still exists, but there was never a need to use it with the touch-screen system.